Teach Anywhere

 Webinars

-We will continue to offer webinars through the week of 3/23; descriptions are available by clicking on the title.
+We continue to offer webinars focused on online teaching and learning.
 Sign up for those that seem the most useful for your needs.
-More sessions will be added as needed.
 You can access recordings of prior webinars in our Virtual Resource Hub.We will be using Zoom for the webinars, so if you haven't used Zoom previously be sure to reference these instructions for joining a Zoom meeting and these instructions for using the Zoom chat function.Consultations